Location, location, location!

 Way via the field road (Use this road if you want to park in our land or you carry equipment):

-You can find our signs in the church of Aghia Paraskevi and use the field road to our land.
+You can find our signs in the church of Aghia Paraskevi and use the field road to our land or to type “manolis studios” and before you reach manolis follow our signs.

 Alternatively you can use the following coordinates via any GPS.